VSCode For Python

 You are starting on a new programming / scripting language but from where you are going to start?
 What things are needed for setting up the development environment?
 What software packages you will be needed for the writing your first program?

 I started python a few months back and face the same questions.
 This blog covers the basic steps.
-Setting up VSCode
+Setting up VSCode as the code editor and we will add the basic set of plugins that makes life a little easier.

 Install Python